-Yesterday’s meeting of the IIAR heard initial results from its Analyst of the Year survey.
-Only the first results are in.
+The April 2008 meeting of the IIAR heard initial results from its Analyst of the Year survey.
 Although the data don’t show very strong patterns, there are some interesting trends.
 For example, some firms get both strong and weak scores for influence and quality.
 What’s interesting is the ratio between the two.

 David made the suggestion that there’s an opportunity to do a sort of ‘net promoter score‘ in which we subtract the negative score from the positive.
 That’s an approach that has been used before (and by the IIAR, here) but is not widespread in the analyst relations world.
 Much of the world in developing understanding of net promoter methods has been done by academics such as Mark Ritson, who taught me at London Business School.